data-preservation-programs/singularity/docs/en/cli-reference/storage/create/azureblob.md

       Uses local storage emulator if provided as 'true'.

       Leave blank if using real azure storage endpoint.

+   --use-az
+      Use Azure CLI tool az for authentication

+      Set to use the [Azure CLI tool az](https://learn.microsoft.com/en-us/cli/azure/) as the sole means of authentication.

+      Setting this can be useful if you wish to use the az CLI on a host with a System Managed Identity that you do not want to use.

+      Don't set env_auth at the same time.

    --endpoint
       Endpoint for the service.